jazztpt/NoNullProcess/README.rst

 Contributing
 ------------

-No Null Process is built with [Sphinx](http://sphinx-doc.org/).
+No Null Process is built with `Sphinx`_.
 To build the documentation locally, run::

     pip install -r requirements.txt